Kingculture-langa/Machine-Learning-Mini-Projects-/Linear Regression/README.md

 A multiple linear regression model is developed to estimate emphysema risk and is then used to predict the risk for a specific individual.
 ________________________________________
 # Tools & Methods
-Tools
+## Tools
-	Libraries, Python: pandas, numpy, scikit-learn, statsmodels
+- Libraries, Python: pandas, numpy, scikit-learn, Matplotlib
-	Version Control: Git and GitHub
+- Version Control: GitHub
-##Methods
+## Methods
 # Data inspection, Preparation and Visualization
-	Imported and inspected the emphysema dataset for completeness and consistency Encoded smoking status as a dummy variable (1 = smoker, 0 = nonsmoker) Visualized relationship between all variables
+mported and inspected the emphysema dataset for completeness and consistency Encoded smoking status as a dummy variable (1 = smoker, 0 = nonsmoker) Visualized relationship between all variables
 # Modeling Approach:
 Applied multiple linear regression to model 10-year emphysema risk as a function of age, systolic blood pressure, and smoking status
 Estimated regression coefficients using the least squares method
   # Prediction:
 Used the estimated regression equation to predict emphysema risk for a specific individual (Art Speen) Interpreted results within the context of model accuracy and uncertainty